gouchenyao/BusinessFinanceHelper/README.md

 ## Installation

-This tool requires Pipenv and Python 3.6 to run.
+This tool requires Python 3.6 to run.

 Install the dependencies and dev-dependencies from Pipfile using Pipenv, initialize the database and start the server.